larstp/E-Co/docs/assignment.md

-ProjectExam1
+# ProjectExam1

-NOROFF FED01 Project Exam 01
+## NOROFF FED01 Project Exam 01

-PE Exam 1 Brief Read Please read the following instructions carefully.
+### PE Exam 1 Brief

+Read Please read the following instructions carefully.
 If any part is unclear or you have questions, contact the designated teachers through Microsoft Teams direct message.
 Discussing the project exam in class channels is strictly prohibited.
 Additionally, discussions about the exam outside official teacher-student communications, including private messages or in-person conversations with classmates, are not allowed.

 If you struggle to understand the Project Exam instructions, contacting your teachers for help is acceptable.
 Please understand that the teachers cannot give students the answers or step-by-step instructions on implementing the project requirements, as the Course Assignments, Projects, and Exams are graded assessments.
 Teachers can, however, clarify Course Assignment instructions if needed.

-The Project Exam 1 will be graded on an “A to F” scale.
+### The Project Exam 1 will be graded on an “A to F” scale.

     F - 0-39 - Failed the course and have to do a Resit.

     E - 40-49

     D - 50-59

     C - 60-79

     B - 80-89

     A - 90-100

-Learning Outcomes covered in Project Exam 1:
+### Learning Outcomes covered in Project Exam 1:

     I can plan a web application project.

     I can design a UI for a web application.

     I can use HTML and CSS to build a web application interface.

     I can use JavaScript to interact with API data.

     I can use JavaScript to add UI functionality.

     I can test a web application using online tools.

     I can deploy a web application to a static host.

+## Submission

-Submission Your application must be pushed to your GitHub Classroom repository BEFORE the exam deadline.
+    Your application must be pushed to your GitHub Classroom repository BEFORE the exam deadline.

     The link to your repository and your GitHub username must be submitted on Moodle in a .txt file named the following: “FName_LName_PE1_ClassXXYY.txt”

     (Replace ‘Class’ with your class, e.g. ‘Aug’, ‘Oct’, etc.)

     (Replace ‘XX’ with your class year, e.g. 22, 23)

     (Replace ‘YY’ with either FT for Fulltime, or PT for Parttime)

     EXAMPLE: JOHN_DOE_PE1_JAN25FT.txt

     Commits or submissions past the deadline will not be considered for grading.
 Late submissions will not be accepted, and there will be no exceptions to this rule.

     Failure to submit this file to Moodle OR push (commit) your code to the git classroom will result in a not-passed grade.

+## Goal

-Goal Put into practice the skills learned over the FED1 program.
+    Put into practice the skills learned over the FED1 program.
 You will demonstrate your ability to:

     Interpret a brief

     Plan your solution

     Design a user interface

     Build and test a responsive web application

     You are required to use the skills learned this year, including design, HTML, CSS, JavaScript, and project methodology.

-Learning Outcomes
+## Learning Outcomes

     I can plan a web application project

     I can design a UI for a web application

     I can use HTML, CSS, and JavaScript to build a web application interface

     I can use JavaScript to interact with API data

     I can use JavaScript to add UI functionality

     I can test a web application using online tools

     I can deploy a web application to a static host

-Restrictions
+## Restrictions

     You may only use HTML, CSS, and JavaScript — no CSS or JavaScript frameworks are permitted (including Tailwind, Bootstrap, Vue, Svelte, React, or similar packages).

-Permissions
+## Permissions

     Code borrowed from external sources must be clearly marked with inline comments, including a link to the origin.

     Icon and font packs may be used in your project.

+# Brief

-Brief Build a front-end user interface for an existing e-commerce API.
+    Build a front-end user interface for an existing e-commerce API.
 The client requires a responsive web application that lets users view products (description, price, rating, and reviews when available), log in to purchase products, and log out after checking out.

     Use the owner account you created to test functionality.
 On submission, your client must be able to register, log in, and purchase products.

-Time Commitment
+## Time Commitment

     Full-Time: 6 weeks

     Part-Time: 12 weeks

-Client
+### Client

     You may create a fictional client (theme, backstory, and branding of your choosing).
 Alternatively, use the example below:

     Example Client: HotView Labs

     Size: 30 employees

     Location: Worldwide

     Mission: Provide the most accurate and up-to-date insights to tech leaders across the world.

-Terminology
+### Terminology

     User: a person visiting your site who is not logged in.

     Owner: the logged-in manager of the shop.

-Pages & User Stories
+# Pages & User Stories

-Product Feed Page
+## Product Feed Page

     GET /online-shop • Path: /index.html

-Requirements:
+### Requirements:

     An interactive banner carousel showing the 3 latest products (with prev/next controls and looping).

     Each carousel item includes a button linking to the specific product page.

     A responsive thumbnail grid listing at least 12 latest products.

     Each product thumbnail is clickable and links to its product page.

-Specific Product Page
+## Specific Product Page

     GET /online-shop/ • Path: /product.html

+### Requirements:

     Show title, description, price, discounted price, rating, reviews, and tags (fetched from the API) in a responsive layout.

     Include a “share” icon that provides a shareable URL (query string or hash) containing the product ID.

     As an owner (when logged in), provide an Add to Cart button.

-Account Login Page
+## Account Login Page

     POST /auth/login • Path: /account/login.html

+### Requirements:

     Validated login form that requests and saves a token to the browser.

-Account Register Page
+## Account Register Page

     POST /auth/register • Path: /account/register.html

+### Requirements:

     Validated register form to create a new account (email and password).

-Cart Page
+## Cart Page

     Path: /cart.html

+### Requirements:

     View products in the cart and the total price.

     Adjust quantities, clear the cart, and proceed to checkout.

-Checkout Page
+## Checkout Page

     Path: /checkout.html

+### Requirements:

     Form with various payment methods (does not need to be functional).

     Form for delivery address.

-Success Page
+## Success Page

     Path: /success.html

+### Requirements:

     Display a success message after submitting payment and delivery address.

+# Resources

-Resources Make use of the API documentation and Swagger to inform your development process.
+    Make use of the API documentation and Swagger to inform your development process.

-Swagger
+    ### Swagger

-API Documentation
+    ### API Documentation

+# Process

-Process Create a GitHub repository where you will commit and deploy your code.
+    Create a GitHub repository where you will commit and deploy your code.

     Create a Kanban plan using GitHub Projects (include a Roadmap view).

     Create a Figma style guide and high-fidelity assets (logo, font pairings, color palette, form states, components such as buttons, list cards, forms, imagery, and icons).

     Create a high-fidelity prototype in Figma for desktop and mobile (non-interactive, but representative of the final product with colors and web-optimized images).

     Use your plan and design documents to complete user stories; commit to GitHub frequently.

     Manually test each user story.

     Deploy using a static hosting platform such as GitHub Pages.

     Validate HTML, SEO, and WCAG using online tools.

     Deliver the required links to your work.

-Submission
+# Submission

     Save the required links in a Word or .txt file and upload to Moodle:

-Link to your GitHub repository
+    - Link to your GitHub repository

-Link to your deployed web application
+    - Link to your deployed web application

-Link to your Figma style guide
+    - Link to your Figma style guide

-Link to your public project planning board
+    - Link to your public project planning board

-Admin user login details (email and password) used to test the web application
+    - Admin user login details (email and password) used to test the web application

-Submission Access
+# Submission Access

     Test all links in an Incognito window before submission.
 Inaccessible links will not be graded.

+# Grading Criteria

-Grading Criteria Style Guide
+### Style Guide

     Font families are present

     Primary and secondary colors are defined

     Logo is present

     Buttons and common components are present

     Theme is well defined

     Carefully considered and executed; acceptable at a professional establishment

-Design
+### Design

     Hi-fidelity prototype for desktop

     Hi-fidelity prototype for mobile devices

     Exact replication of the final web application with images

     Carefully considered and executed; acceptable at a professional establishment

-Planning Documents
+### Planning Documents

     GitHub issues include a Kanban board

     Tasks have comprehensive titles and detailed descriptions or subtasks

     Tasks include start and end dates

     Tasks include sizing or estimates

     Project meticulously planned, including a Roadmap view

-User Stories
+### User Stories

     All user stories are completed to a high standard.

-User Experience
+### User Experience

     Forms have validation with helpful input guidelines

     Clear success/error feedback for actions

     Easy to use and navigate (obvious usability)

     Loading indicators shown when users must wait

     Sensible validation, error handling, and user feedback throughout

-Best Practice
+### Best Practice

     Semantic, valid HTML

     SEO best practices applied

     CSS is DRY

     Responsive styling replicates the design

     Modular, clean JavaScript

     Error handling in place

     HTML, JavaScript, and CSS best practices are widely observed

 Disclaimer – Appropriate Use of Course Assignments and Tools By participating in this exam project and utilizing its tools, resources, and assignments, you agree to the following to ensure a respectful, ethical, and legally compliant learning environment:

-Prohibited Content
+# Prohibited Content

 Hate speech, including but not limited to racism, sexism, and other discriminatory language

 References or promotions of illegal activities, such as drug use or trafficking

 Any content suggesting human trafficking, exploitation, pornography, or any form of harm to individuals

-Legal and Ethical Compliance
+# Legal and Ethical Compliance

 Use course-provided platforms (including APIs) in line with applicable laws, ethical standards, and the institution’s code of conduct.

-Consequences of Violations
+# Consequences of Violations

 Warnings and possible exclusion from the assignment

 Incidents may lead to disciplinary action, including removal from the course/institution and notification of relevant authorities

-Responsibility
+# Responsibility

 Students must exercise good judgment and professionalism.
 Misuse of tools undermines personal growth and program integrity.

-Reminder
+# Reminder

 Your work represents you and this institution.
 Creativity, critical thinking, and problem-solving are encouraged—within boundaries of respect, ethics, and legality.
 Contact your instructor with questions about appropriate use.

-Acknowledgment
+# Acknowledgment

 By continuing with this assignment, you acknowledge that you have read and understood this disclaimer and agree to comply with its terms.